dymx101/DYMRollingBanner/README.md

 ```
 And you are good to go!

+## Associated Classes
+* `DYMRollingBannerVC` is the view controller which rolls a group of banner images.
+* `DYMBannerVC` is the host view controller of each image, it's internally used by the `DYMRollingBannerVC`.
+* `DYMBannerPool` is the memory pool from which you dequeue a banner from, it's internally used by the `DYMRollingBannerVC`.

-### Notice
+## Notice
-This code is using `Masonry` for Autolayout, and `SDWebImage` for image downloading, so please remember to add these two libraries to your project when integrating `DYMRollingBanner`.
+This code is using `Masonry` for Autolayout, and `SDWebImage` for image downloading, so if you install `DYMRollingBanner` using cocopods, these two libraries will also be installed.

 ## Contributing to this project